 Introduction to Signal Conditioners

-A signal conditioner is a device that converts one type of electronic signal into a another type of signal.
+A signal conditioner is a device that converts one type of electronic signal into another type of signal.
 Its primary use is to convert a signal that may be difficult to read by conventional instrumentation into a more easily read format.
 In performing this conversion a number of functions may take place.
 They include:

 When a signal is amplified, the overall magnitude of the signal is increased.
 Converting a 0-10mV signal to a 0 -10V signal is an example of amplification.

 Electrical isolation breaks the galvanic path between the input and output signal.
 That is, there is no physical wiring between the input and output.
-The input is normally tranferred to the output by converting it to an optical or magnetic signal then it is reconstructed on the output.
+The input is normally transferred to the output by converting it to an optical or magnetic signal then it is reconstructed on the output.
 By breaking the galvanic path between input and output, unwanted signals on the input line are prevented from passing through to the output.
 Isolation is required when a measurement must be made on a surface with a voltage potential far above ground.
 Isolation is also used to prevent ground loops.

 Converting a non-linear input signal to a linear output signal.
 This is common for thermocouple signals.